layer5io/linkerd-service-mesh-workshop/lab-2/README.md

 ### Deploy Emojivoto

-Applying this yaml file included in the Istio package you collected in https://run.linkerd.io/emojivoto.yml will deploy the Book info app in you cluster.
+Applying this yaml file included in the Linkerd package you collected in https://run.linkerd.io/emojivoto.yml will deploy the sample app into your cluster.

 ```sh
 kubectl apply -f https://run.linkerd.io/emojivoto.yml